howardjohn/gateway-api-bench/README.md

 * Nginx and Envoy Gateway data planes both scale up memory usage as more routes are added.
 (Note: nginx control and data plane are co-located so cannot be viewed independently).
 * All control planes scale up memory usage as more routes are added.
 * CPU usage for both data plane and control plane remains mostly flat for all implementations, with Envoy Gateway data plane increasing slightly as more routes are added.
-  * Cilium uses by far the most CPU, followed by Nginx and Envoy, then Kgateway and Istio which are about the same.
+  * Cilium uses by far the most CPU, followed by Nginx and Envoy Gateway, then Kgateway and Istio which are about the same.
 Cilium's control plane use 7.5x the CPU of Istio, and Envoy Gateway uses 2.9x.
 * Both Kong and Traefik have very consistently (slow) times, at 3s and 2s respectively.

 While Cilium behaves reasonably at lower route scales, it has complete failure once the route size gets too large.